CaliforniaHerps.com

 Snapping turtles have a reputation for being dangerous meat-hungry beasts that bite off the legs of ducks, but here we see one on a hot summer day in a wetlands in Virginia slowly trying to eat small leaves.
 Many wild turtles have algae growing on their carapace, or shell.
 This Eastern Painted Turtle is covered with it.
 This might help the turtle stay camouflaged, but according to pet turtle keepers, too much algae on the shell can cause health problems.
 Adult, covered with plant matter, just after leaving pond.

-Pacific Pond Turtle eggs Pacific Pond Turtle eggs
+Pacific Pond Turtle eggs Pacific Pond Turtle eggs Pacific Pond Turtle

-Adult Pond Turtle feeding on the carcass of a Bullhead Catfish in Santa Clara County.
+Adult Southwestern Pond Turtle feeding on the carcass of a Bullhead Catfish in Santa Clara County.
 Several turtles were observed circling the dead catfish, tearing off pieces to eat. © Cait Hutnik

 Home Site Map About Us Identification Lists Maps Photos More Lists CA Snakes CA Lizards CA Turtles CA Salamanders CA Frogs